The Myth Of Trump's Economic Populism, As Proven By The Tax Bill

 To the extent it has any impact at all, in the first year or two, it will probably be a positive one for most people.
 Their taxes will go down, and they'll be able to keep more of their own money.

-That's because the tax bill is front loaded.
-The goodies come first.
+That's because the tax bill is front-loaded; the goodies come first.
 The regressive, non-populist part of the bill, where taxes for the middle class actually go up — kicks in later, well after the next election cycle.